mcfrith/last-genotype/README.md

 add `-j4` to the `lastal` options.  `-j4` does not change the alignments, but it adds information about the reliability of each aligned column, which makes `last-genotype` more accurate.
-Unfortunately, it makes `lastal` slower: therefore, for whole large genome (e.g. human) data it's recommended to align with repeat-masking.
+Unfortunately, it makes `lastal` slower.

 In any case, you should get a file with substitution rates (e.g. `myseq.par`), and a file of alignments (e.g. `myseq.maf`).